Sleepingwell/cvts/README.md

 variable *CVTS_WORK_PATH* to be set, which specifies the root folder for input/output data.
 One can optionally set specify the the following environment variables

-- *CVTS_BOUNDARIES_PATH*: The directory in regional shape files are stored,
+### Environment Variables

+#### General

+- *CVTS_DEBUG*: Run in debug. `False` can be represented by *0* or *False* (anything else will be treated as `True`.

+- *CVTS_WORK_PATH*: The working directory.
+Defaults to *~/.cvts*.

-- *CVTS_RAW_PATH*: The directory in which the raw data is stored,
+- *CVTS_RAW_PATH*: The directory in which the raw data is stored.
+This must be specified.

+- *CVTS_ANON_RAW_PATH*: The directory in which to store the outputs of *bin/anonymizeregos*.
+If not specified, this will be created under the directory specified by *CVTS_WORK_PATH*.

+- *CVTS_BOUNDARIES_PATH*: The directory in regional shape files are stored.
+If not specified it will be assumed to be under under the directory specified by *CVTS_WORK_PATH*.
+If that is not present and boundaries are required, something will go bang.

-- *CVTS_CONFIG_PATH*: The directory in which the configuration data is stored (see the [documentation for the config directory](doc/README-config-folder.md for details), and
+- *CVTS_CONFIG_PATH*: The directory in which the configuration data is stored (see the [documentation for the config directory](doc/README-config-folder.md for details).
+If that is not present and boundaries are required, something will go bang.

-- *CVTS_OUT_PATH*: The directory where outputs will be saved.
+- *CVTS_OUTPUT_PATH*: The directory where outputs will be saved.
+If not specified, this will be created under the directory specified by *CVTS_WORK_PATH*.